 Three different products, three buyers, three reviews – but they all have one thing in common: the reviews clearly show how satisfied or dissatisfied customers are with the product they purchased and to what extent their expectations were met.
 Consumer satisfaction seems to be an important point for the question of whether a company and its performance are rated well.
 It’s here we’d also like to bring up an extremely important topic in everyday business and marketing: customer satisfaction.
 In many marketing departments, such as corporate management, it is hardly on the radar, in other departments it is hyped like nothing else.
 Of course, hardly any company will say that customer satisfaction is not important to them.
 After all, a child can explain what happens to sales when customers are dissatisfied.

 But what is the right way to deal with such a topic?
-What factors influence consumer satisfaction and what measures can a company take to adapt its performance to their customers’ needs?
+What factors influence consumer satisfaction and what measures can a company take to adapt its performance to its customers’ needs?
 To find out that, and much more, we're going to follow the trail of customer satisfaction.

 The concept of customer satisfaction originates in social research.
 Here it is described using the so-called Confirmation Disconfirmation model or C-D paradigm.
 According to this model, customer satisfaction is the "difference between expectations and fulfillment of expectations".